 Having small or no text is also a bad practice.
-Some creators do put a text but its too small to read.
+Some creators do put a text, but it’s too small to read.
 And most of us watch these videos on our smartphones.
 So, it would not be easy to read it.
 Try to fit the small text on the thumbnail.
 Remember that if your thumbnails have short text, you wouldn’t see the clicks on your YouTube as per your expectations.

 4. Using irrelevant images

 If you constantly use irrelevant images, it will undoubtedly result in your channel’s downfall.
 It’s cheap to have an image claiming something and entirely different content.
-This is a known phenomenon, and irked viewers will abandon your YouTube channel entirely if you use text on the thumbnail that is no way related to the video’s content.
+This is a known phenomenon, and irked viewers will abandon your YouTube channel entirely if you use text on the thumbnail that is in no way related to the video’s content.

 Using Canva to create a YouTube Thumbnail

 Who said you must know Photoshop to create striking thumbnails?
 There is a myriad of options that help you make thumbnails, especially in 2020.
 I have used Canva.com in my office many times to create YouTube thumbnails.
 It is an easy-to-use and handy tool that has tonnes of templates for YouTube thumbnails.
 It just doesn’t cater to YouTube, though.
-You can make a poster, resume, brochure, etc. from scratch with the help of Canva.
+You can make a poster, resume, brochure, etc., from scratch with the help of Canva.
 But for this article’s sake, I’ll guide you through creating a YouTube thumbnail.

 Step 1: Launch your browser and type www.canva.com in the URL.